cdli-gh/cdli-gh.github.io/_pages/guide_tagsets.md

 enden|1-PL|first person plural suffix in plural transitive preterite verbal forms

-Or give indications about subtleties in meaning
+Or they give indications about subtleties in meaning:

 morpheme|tag|meaning
 ----|----|-----